rublen/binance/README.md

 __Testing__

-_rspec spec/api_requests_spec.rb_ - runs the specs which test how api works:
+_rspec spec/api_requests_spec.rb_ - runs the specs that test how requests for Binance api works:
 - ping call (public) just for checking connection with Binance API (there is no need API key and secret or any params)
 - three account endpoints (require some kind of params and signature) - included general tests on status 200 and class of returned object and tests for fields that are needed for response_hash